espressif/esp-dl/examples/human_face_recognition/README.md

 - fatfs_flash and spiffs save features to a 1MB flash partition.
 - fatfs_sdcard save features to sdcard.
-- Each feature cosumes 2050 bytes, including bytes for id and 2048 bytes for feature data.
+- Each feature cosumes 2050 bytes, including 2 bytes for id and 2048 bytes for feature data.

 # Example Output

-By default, after the flashing you should see the output at idf monitor:
+If using ESP32-S3, after the flashing you should see the output at idf monitor by default:

 ```
 I (1545) dl::Model: model:torch-jit-export, version:0